philfv9/spmf-server/README.md

 A **REST API server** that exposes the [SPMF](http://philippe-fournier-viger.com/spmf/) data-mining library over HTTP, so that any language or tool can submit mining jobs and retrieve results without needing a local Java integration.
+This includes a [https://github.com/philfv9/spmf-server-pythonclient](Python client) and also a [https://github.com/philfv9/spmf-server-webclient](Web client).

 ---